Relative Dolbeault Geometric Langlands via the Regular Quotient: The Relative Hitchin Fibration

-The group scheme $\cP$ acts on $\cM^\reg$ over $\cA^{\reg}$.
-We again obtain an easy classification result from properties for the regular quotient.
+We again obtain an easy classification result from properties of the regular quotient.

-\begin{lem} The action of $\cP$ on $\cM$ is free and transitive over the diamond locus in the regular base $\cA^{\reg,\diamondsuit}$. \end{lem}
+\begin{lem} The action of $\cP$ on $\cM^\reg$ over the regular base $\cA^\reg$ is free and transitive. \end{lem}

-In particular, one can identify $\cP$ with $\cM$ given a section for the map $\cM\to \cA^\reg$; or equivalently, a $\bG_m$ equivariant section of the morphism $[(\fh^\perp)^\reg/H]\to (\fh^\perp)^\reg\myfatslash H$.
-Unfortunately, no such section is known to exist for spherical varieties, largely because no sections are known even for the map $[\fh^\perp/H]\to \fc$.
-In the case of symmetric spaces, such a choice can be made over the diamond locus by \cite[Theorem 4.12]{HM}.
-We will ignore this problem in the sequel by treating the symmetry group $\cP$ directly, ignoring its relationship to the moduli space $\cM$.
+In particular, one can identify $\cP$ with $\cM^\reg$ if there exists a section for the map $\cM\to \cA^\reg$, which is implied by a $\bG_m$ equivariant section of the morphism $[(\fh^\perp)^\reg/H]\to (\fh^\perp)^\reg\myfatslash H$.
+Unfortunately, no such section is known to exist for spherical varieties, and it is likely such a section does not exist in general.
+See Conjecture \ref{conj: polarized implies section} for some discussion in this direction.